AdeyemiA/split_records/README.md

 *	-c, --count
 >*	Produce only the total number of records in a .cnt file.
 >*	The input file is not split.
+>*	If this is specified, it over-rules the split function and writes the number of records to file.
+>*	The filename will be that specified by the -p option or the default 'x'; with a .cnt extension.

 *   -h, --header
 >*      Input file has a header on the first line.
 If specified and header